 Gather as much evidence as possible.
 Once you know what kind of ad fraud you’re dealing with, collect as much evidence as possible.
 It makes your report more persuasive and helps the authorities take action.

 Contact the proper authorities.
-Ad fraud is a severe problem, so it’s essential to contact suitable sources.
+Ad fraud is a severe problem, so contacting suitable sources is essential.

 - Make sure you have all the facts.
 Gather as many details as you can, which include screenshots and dates.